 In the U.S., CNP transactions were higher than face-to-face transactions for the first time in 2016 as fraudulent CNP transactions grew from 2015 to 2016.
 The report also shows new fraud threats are growing to fill the gap left by tougher anti-fraud measures taken to combat card present fraud.
 These emerging vectors include fraud perpetrated through business email and email account compromise.3

 How the EMV migration has changed the face of fraud

-When it comes to credit card fraud, the big development in the United States over the last few years has been the move from magnetic stripe readers to EMV smart chip authentication at payment terminals.
+When it comes to credit card fraud, the big development in the U.S. over the past few years has been the move from magnetic stripe readers to EMV smart chip authentication at payment terminals.
 The technology migration passed a major milestone on Oct.
 1, 2015, when a liability shift occurred that placed the cost of card-present fraud on the retailer or card issuer that hadn’t upgraded to the new system.